cdb-usyd/UV-Vis_macros/README.md

 Macro1 (first_processMultiscanUVVis()) should be run first, while in the sheet containing the raw output from the UV-vis scanning kinetics.
 The Macro removes the redundant Wavelength columns and plots the data for preliminary analysis.

-Select the wavelength of interestfrom column 1 by clicking into the cell containing that wavelength.
+Select the wavelength of interest from column 1 by clicking into the cell containing that wavelength.
 Then run Macro2 (second_oneWavelengthProcess()).
 A sheet will be made containing the data at that wavelength and a plot of the data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.